 · Use a treasure hunt printable and see how many things you can find*

 · Eye-spy books are especially good for nature walks or longer trips

 · Collect as many different shaped leaves/flowers/bugs as possible

-She understands how difficult it is to squeeze everything into the day and has an uncanny knack of showing you how to break things down into bite sized chunks plus how to set up systems to make your life run smoother.
+She understands how difficult it is to squeeze everything into the day and has an uncanny knack for showing you how to break things down into bite-sized chunks plus how to set up systems to make your life run smoother.